 This synopsis should be read in conjunction with the Manorbier Conservation Area Statement (September 2001).
+The Authority has also adopted Supplementary Planning Guidance on Landscape Character Assessment (June 2011).
+Manorbier Conservation Area is within LCA 4 'Manorbier / Freshwater East'.

 2.1 THE CHARACTER OF MANORBIER CONSERVATION AREA IS IMPORTANT: